hajarasgari/Synsense_Interview_Assignments/README.md

 # Synsense_Interview_Assignments
-Includes both coding and design assignments
+This repo contains answers to both coding and design assignments for the Synsense interview.